angular/dgeni/README.md

 called.
 It is passed the entire collection of documents and it should return the processed document collection.

+#### Tag Parsing

+We parse the tags in a document using doctrine) to extract an object containing the bare tags.
+The doctrine library creates an object structure for each tag that is found.
+It does not parse inline tags.

+#### Document Filtering
+For AngularJS we are only interested in documents that contain the @ngdoc tag.

+#### Extacting Tag Information

+We extract what meta-data about the document we want from these tags using a set of declarative tag definitions.

+#### Processing Links

+#### Processing Examples

 ### HTML Rendering

 We render each of these documents as an HTML page.
-We use the nunjucks JavaScript template tool-kit to generate HTML based on the data in each document.
-We create a filter that can render text as markdown and will highlight code.
+We use the "nunjucks" JavaScript template tool-kit to generate HTML based on the data in each document.
+We have nunjucks tags and filters that can render links and text as markdown and will highlight code.

+The templates used to render the doc is based upon the docunent's id and docType.